COVID-19: ABG IP working with normality. Updated Information on Intellectual Property Offices

 The Royal Decree has set the date of June 4, for the resumption of the procedural terms of the Courts of Justice.

 It should be noted that the extension of the deadlines before the European Intellectual Property Office (EUIPO) expired on May 18.
-In addition the exceptional extension of these deadlines approved by the European Patent Office (EPO) ends next Tuesday, June 2.
+In addition the exceptional extension of these deadlines approved by the European Patent Office (EPO) ended on June 2.

 This news is undoubtedly a cause for optimism and ABG Intellectual Property, has taken measures to avoid having to take any steps back during this period.